mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 - Port to Android by David Valdeita (Seleuco)

 DEVELOPMENT
+- 2015-01-07 version 1.7   Added material desing for lollypop devices.
+Improved sdcard support for >= kitkat devices.
+Added intent to open ROM files directly.
+Improved overlay (scanlines) rendering.
+Added selectable true color rendering.
+Improved support for NVidia shield tablet and controller.
+Some bug fixes.
-- 2014-12-10 version 1.6.1 JXD S7800b, Archos Gamepad 2 support.
+- 2014-01-10 version 1.6.1 JXD S7800b, Archos Gamepad 2 support.
 Improved immersive mode.
 Added option to delete nvram and cfg files.
 Added selectable save-load combo.
 Some bug fixes.
 - 2013-12-10 version 1.6.0 Added Peer to peer netplay multiplayer.
-Added kit kat immersive mode.
+Added kitkat immersive mode.
 - 2013-11-10 version 1.5.3 Up to 30% speed improvement on some 3d games like tekken on capable devices.
 Fixed some games like brapboys.
 Added overscan option.
 Fixed artwork bug on games like Popeye.
 - 2013-11-03 version 1.5.1 NVidia Shield and Ouya improvements and bug fixes.
 Added new hires modes (now rom manager can be rendered at hires resolution).
 Fixed controller goes to sleep bug.
 - 2013-10-06 version 1.5 Added Ouya support.
 Added option to fix vertical tilt on NVidia Shield.
 Added more scaling options, now scales beyond screen boundaries.
 Changed select button to 'X' button to be coherent with Android default buttons.
 Some bug fixes.